zipi/rrr/README.md

 	./up-work.sh
 	cd rrr            // the rails project inside the app user's home directory

-Here I'll be at a prompt in my project directory inside the deveopment container, then in the second tab I run:
+Here I'll be at a prompt in my project directory inside the development container, then in the second tab I run:

 	./exec-wds

-This runs webpack-dev-server and will refresh the page in my browser as I save any little change to the CSS or javascript.
+This runs webpack-dev-server and will refresh the page in my browser as I save any little change to the CSS or JavaScript.

 In the third tab I'll run:

 	./exec-server

-This run the rails development server.
+This runs the rails development server.
 Now I can see the web site at http://localhost:3000 see the server log in the third tab, see the webpack log in the second tab, and run commands in the first tab like

 	rails generate model user name age sex rails db:migrate